Model validation for aggregate inferences in out-of-sample prediction: Scoring rule applied with cross validation

-When there is only one observation per cell, this probability estimate is either $0$ or $1$ accordingly.
-Figure~\ref{fig:sample_score} shows this new estimate on the $x$-axis and the true score on the $y$-axis.
-In both plots, we see two things relative to Figure~\ref{fig:proof_of_score}.
-Our estimates of the model score are noisier but retain the basic ordering of models previously observed---namely, the separation between models that contain the bias variable as a predictor and models that contain only the precision variable as a predictor.
-This is important as the standard sum of individual error does not maintain that separation (e.g., see \citealp{kuh2022using} for sum of ELPD, and supplementary materials for mean of CRPS and squared error scores).
-However, the error as estimated in the sample is a considerable underestimate relative to the truth.
-This could be explained by using the sample without correcting for overfitting.
+When there is only one observation per cell, the cellwise probability estimate is either $0$ or $1$ accordingly.
+Previous research suggests that this will underestimate the magnitude of the score, which we also find (see supplementary materials for a visual demonstration).
+However, the ordering of models is preserved---namely, the separation between models that contain the bias variable as a predictor and models that contain only the precision variable as a predictor.
+The standard sum of individual scores does not maintain this ordering (e.g., see \citealp{kuh2022using} for sum of ELPD, and supplementary materials for mean of CRPS and squared error scores), which suggests the scoring rule could be useful for ordering models but not estimating the expected magnitude of error.